-Join Curt Frye for an in-depth discussion in this video Declaring variables and requiring declaration before use, part of Up and Running with VBA in Excel.
+Join Curt Frye for an in-depth discussion in this video Declaring variables and requiring declaration before use, part of Learning VBA in Excel.

 The designers of the VBA programming language understood that many of the users…who create their own code will not be professional programmers.…Rather than enforcing some of the best practices, such as naming all of your…variables before you use them in your code,…the VBA language lets you create variables in the middle of a subroutine, or a…function, without declaring them earlier.…It's tempting to use that flexibility to avoid declaring your variables, but it…can lead to problems.…So I'll just show you the code that I'm using for this example, and what this…code does is calculate a commission at a rate of 5% based on the sale, whatever…value is in the active cell on the active sheet in the workbook, and then it…rounds that value to two decimal places, so it looks like a dollar value.…